arickGrootveld/Structural-Breaks-in-Time-Series/README.md

 Research Group

 This repository is for our research group to share code with one another while we build up toward the methods we're researching.

+- indepDatagen.R is a file for generating independent random samples to test our algorithms against